alphagov/govuk-mongodb-content/README.md

 hello-mongo: Last argument is the name/id of the image.
 The version can be specified for reproducibility with a colon.
 ```

+Use `docker ps` to check what containers are running.

 ### Prepare data
 Get the content store database dump from a fellow GOV.UK data scientist or developer.
 Move your data dump of the content store, something like, `content_items.bson` into `/tmp/mongodb`.